Bosnia and HerzegovinaOfficial Name: Bosnia and Herzegovina

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Bosnia and Herzegovina, you may encounter road conditions that differ significantly from those in the United States.

 Road travel is possible throughout most of the country, but many roads are poorly maintained and are sometimes blocked because of landslides, de-mining activity, and traffic accidents.
-Bosnia and Herzegovina has fewer than fifty kilometers of four-lane highways.
-The existing two-lane roads between major cities are quite narrow in places, lack guardrails, and are full of curves.
+Bosnia and Herzegovina has fewer than seventy kilometers of four-lane highways.
+The two-lane roads between major cities are quite narrow in places, lack guardrails, and are full of curves.
 Travel by road can be risky because of poorly maintained roads and morning and evening fog in the mountains.
 Driving in winter is hazardous because of fog, snow and ice.

-Local driving habits can be challenging given the road conditions, and many vehicles are in bad condition; approximately 100 motor vehicle accidents are reported daily throughout Bosnia and Herzegovina.
 Many accidents occur when drivers exceed safe speeds along winding mountain roads.
 Accidents involving drunk driving are an increasing problem.
 Driving after dark is especially dangerous, and street lighting is not common outside major towns.
 Road construction may be poorly marked, and automobiles share the road with heavy vehicles and agricultural equipment.
 Travelers should try to convoy with other vehicles, if possible, and plan their trip to ensure they travel only during daylight hours.

 Although the number of service stations outside major cities has increased in recent years, many do not offer mechanical services.
 The emergency number for vehicle assistance and towing service is 1282.
 Speed limit signs are not always obvious or clear.
 The speed limit on the majority of roads is 60 km/h (37 mph); on straight stretches of road it is generally 80 km/h (50 mph).
 The use of seat belts is mandatory.
 Talking on a cell phone while driving is prohibited in Bosnia and Herzegovina.
 The tolerated blood alcohol level is .03 percent.
 Bosnian law requires having a safety vest, spare tire, jack, first aid kit, safety triangle, towing rope, and spare light bulbs in the car at all times.